bianca9901/hangman/README.md

 1. This project requires Python to be installed.
 If you don't have Python, click [here](https://www.python.org/downloads/) to download.
 2. This project contains Python packages and dependencies.
 Therefore, you need to install pip.
 You can install pip by opening your terminal and pasting this `sudo apt install python3-pip` and then pressing enter.
-3. Clone this repository by copying this `git clone https://github.com/bianca9901/hangman.git` and pasting it in your terminal and then pressing enter.
+3. Clone this repository by copying this `git clone https://github.com/bianca9901/hangman.git` and pasting it into your terminal and then pressing enter.

 To deploy to Heroku:

 1. Sign up to Heroku.
 Click [here](https://signup.heroku.com/login)

 2. When you have registered your account, click on the "Create new app" button that is displayed on your dashboard.
 ![Create new app](documentation/images/deploy-instructions/create-new-app-button.png)

 3. Select a name for your app, and choose your region.
 Then click "Create app".